symbiosika/fastapp-framework/README.md

 - [ ] Dark/Light mode for standard pages
 - [ ] OAuth2 Mail Providers
 - [ ] Python Sandbox mit Python Read-Only Lib Anbindung an die App um mit Daten zu spielen
+- [ ] Check if crypt should be improved. maybe it is necessary to add a "salt" to prevent having similar entries in the DB

 ## Database